 There are 4 key qualities that spring manufacturers strive to achieve:

-These features play a crucial role when it comes to spring performance.
+These features play a crucial role for spring performance.
 Swift’s cold winding techniques, combined with the unique HS5.TW alloy, allow them to get the recipe just right.

 Swift springs are barrel shaped as opposed to round, and they have differently designed cross-sections compared to regular springs.